We offer therapeutic counselling services to families, couples, individuals & children, in areas such as:

 Call the CFS office for additional information or visit the website: www.counsellingconnectsask.ca

-If your situation is urgent, or you feel at risk, please contact Mobile Crisis Services at 306-764-1011 or proceed to the nearest emergency room.
+If your situation is urgent, or you feel at risk, contact:

 Our Counsellors and Intern Program